Join the CAL Teaching Artist Roster

 The relationship between CAL and each artist/ensemble is that of an independent contractor.
 Artists provide their own means of transportation to each scheduled program and all supplies and materials fees must be negotiated and approved when scheduling program dates.
 CAL cannot guarantee that you and/or your ensemble will receive a specific number of scheduled programs or a minimum level of income in any given time period.

 Teaching Artists (TA’s) play a critical role in supporting short and long-term arts education experiences in classrooms and after-school programs.
 These two-career professionals are invited into schools, partner with educators, guide students through creative learning experiences, and include the community.

 In 2016, CAL launched the Teaching Artist Professionalization Initiative, designed to create and implement a complete system to effectively prepare, professionalize, and recognize teaching artists’ unique skill sets.
 This program consists of a modular curriculum, a corresponding credentialing system that employs competency-based digital badging, and a framework for teaching artist’s development for arts-integration and classroom preparedness.
 Each module of the curriculum builds best practices and develops measurable outcomes for the preparation of teaching artists.

 All participants who successfully complete each module and the corresponding assessment piece will be awarded a digital badge representing their knowledge and competency.
 A digital badge provides evidence of achievement as a result of participation and specific accomplishments completed during and after each module.
-Digital badges may be included in an online portfolio and/or other micro-credentialing sites, such as Mozilla Backpack.
+Digital badges may be included in an online portfolio, Linkedin, resume's, and all social media platforms.